k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 1. At the top schema toolbar look for the ![](../03_logical_units/images/web/light-off.svg)Highlighting action icon.

-2. Click on the arrow aside and choose the *Mismatches vs Source* option.
+2. Click on the arrow next to this icon and choose the *Mismatches vs Source* option.

    ![](images/schema_recon_bar_highlight.png)